 The second skill is something you build up with experience and it automatically increases simply with vigilance.
-Cycling isn’t the safest sport because we share our activity area with other cyclists, motorists, and the occasional errant pedestrian.
-You are traveling faster than you can run on a machine which weighs 20 percent or less your body weight and in an environment where other vehicles are heavier and faster than you.
+Cycling isn’t the safest sport because we share our activity area with other cyclists, motorists and the occasional errant pedestrian.
+You are traveling faster than you can run on a machine that weighs 20 percent or less your body weight and in an environment where other vehicles are heavier and faster than you.
 Keep an eye out for potential dangers and be ready to react.
 If you need more tips, I’ve written a mini survival guide on how to survive on our streets.

-Pedaling and Balance
+Pedaling and balance

 Pedaling seems easy, especially when you look at people on exercise bikes, but not when the supports or training wheels come off.
 I still see some experienced cyclists and veterans who slightly weave and zigzag on the road, unable to pedal in a straight line.
 If you want to be efficient and maximize your effort, learn to pedal smoothly and straight.
 Learn more about this from my old article on how to pedal like a pro.

 Most people think it’s just about pulling those levers.
 A lot more don’t know that most braking happens using the front wheel and it’s the front brake they fear the most.
 Braking is as much about decreasing the speed of your wheels as it is about traction.
 Always brake with both levers (front and rear) or front only, never rear only—that’s an invitation to skid.

 Learn in safety: Practice braking and knowing how far it will take for you to get to a complete stop in a safe environment.
 Learn how much you can use the front brake and how much you need to put your weight back to decrease your braking distance.